Australian homes’ faulty cabling risks fire danger

 The ACCC says for around $100 to $200 an electrician can inspect the cabling and if Infinity cable is discovered, the cost of inspection will be covered by the supplier along with the full cost of remediation.

 Want to save money on your electricity bills?
-We've compiled 35 smart tips to help get you started.
+We've compiled 35 smart energy-saving tips to help get you started.